marcos930807/awesomeDialogs/README.md

 # awesome_dialog

-A new Flutter package project for simple a awesome dialogs
+A new Flutter package project for simple and awesome dialogs

 ## Usage